-Our goal is to ensure that communities of all sizes in the US and Canada have effective climate resilience programs in place to protect their people, natural resources, economy, infrastructure, and culture.
+Our goal is to ensure that communities of all sizes in the US and Canada have effective climate resilience strategies to protect their people, natural resources, economy, infrastructure, and culture.

-The framework aims to not only develop a plan, but also to strengthen local adaptive capacity, which ensures that communities have the skills necessary to update their climate resilience plans over time.
+The framework aims to develop a plan while also strengthening local capacity.
+This ensures communities have the skills necessary to continue building climate resilience over time.

 The following organizations and individuals have generously contributed their funding or expertise to the development of the Climate Ready Communities program.
 We are deeply grateful for their assistance.

 - Davis, Hearn, Anderson & Turner, P.C.: Advice for Climate Ready Communities legal documents